lianbingqi/Automated-Essay-Scoring-using-LGBM-BERT/README.md

 * Evaluation and Performance:

-  - After training, the models were evaluated using appropriate metrics (e.g., accuracy, F1-score) to ensure that they met the competition’s requirements.
+  - After training, the models were evaluated using appropriate metrics (e.g., accuracy, F1-score) to ensure they met the competition’s requirements.
 The ensemble approach, along with the advanced NLP techniques employed, culminated in the project achieving a Bronze medal in the competition, placing it in the top tier of submissions.

 ## Competition Link:
 The Link to the competition can be found at (https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2)